Starting a Model Railroad Club

 It may help to establish a certain scale, theme, era and locale for your model railroad club layout that everybody will agree to.
 It may be possible to have two different scales, for example HO in the front and N-scale in the background to establish forced perspective, but the theme, etc. should ideally be the same through the layout so that it doesn't become a hodgepodge of scenes that don't really flow together.
 If one member would like to create a certain scene, he should design it, draw it up the best he can and present it to the group for approval and/or suggestions, so that it will fit into the major theme of the layout.

 Your group will need a location where the members can meet and build their model railroad.
-This could be in back of a store or hobby shop, which the owner may rent to you for a low fee, since the presence of a layout and a club in the back of his store may improve business.
+The easiest and quickest way to start would be in the home of one of the members who has a garage, basement, or any room large enough to accomodate the members, and hopefully, the new layout as well.
+Or, it could be in back of a store or hobby shop, which the owner may rent to you for a low fee, since the presence of a layout and a club in the back of his store may improve business.
 It could be an unoccupied building that you may be able to rent or even buy for a very low price.
-You may be able to use space inside a church, school or library for free.
+You may be able to use a space inside a church, school or library for free.
 You could make it a civic project or historical project that would be nice for the community to have.
 People could visit for a fee that your club could split with the city as payment for being able to use the space.

 Your model railroad club members will likely have to pay some dues, at least in the beginning if not on a continuing basis.
 If you can get your layout up and running quickly - at least a portion of it - you can start having train shows for the public and collect fees, or donations.
 If you can do this often enough, you may get enough income to be able to dispense with membership dues.